 Terramin introduced long term management of issues resulting from previous use of the Angas site.
 These include the removal of historic refuse, control of woody and perennial weeds such as Boxthorn, Salvation Jane and Horehound and eradication of feral animal burrows and ongoing rabbit control.

-To access the current Angas Zinc Mine Programme for Environmental Protection and Rehabilitation (PEPR), click here.
+To access the current Angas Zinc Mine Programme for Environmental Protection and Rehabilitation (PEPR), including completed mine closure plan, click here.

 To access the Quarterly Environment Reports (QER), click here.